glue-viz/qt-helpers/README.md

 # qt-helpers

-A common front-end to PySide, PyQt4, and PyQt5 (experimental)
+A common front-end to PySide and PyQt4

 With this module, you can import the ``QtGui`` and ``QtCore`` submodules from ``qt_helpers``, and it will automatically pick one between PyQt4 and PySide: